-Here are answers to some frequently asked questions.
-If you cannot find the answer you are looking for feel free to ask us using our contact form and we will respond shortly.
+Answers to some frequently asked question are below.
+If you cannot find the answer you are looking for feel free to contact Jon or Amanda directly or use the form at the bottom of the page and we will respond shortly.

 Sessions usually occur weekly, although sometimes more frequent or less frequent sessions are more appropriate (see answer to next question).